eyedeekay/em-dosbox-in-a-box/README.md

 ## Usage: WIP

-You'll need to create a folder named "programs"
+You'll need to edit config.mk to point the docker run command at the correct volume.

 run make